delftswa/delftswa.github.io/chapter/main.md

 Play is an underdog in terms of job perspectives, compared to its competitors.
 Nevertheless, there is still significant demand for Play (Scala) developers.
 The future of Play is a move towards even more "Reactiveness", consisting of reducing blocking I/O operations, and becoming entirely stateless.
+Play might be in a niche now, but as the web becomes more reactive and real-time, the market grows.
 Besides that, extensibility is key.
 Allowing variability, upgradability, and maintaining backwards compatibility is crucial for Play to provide users with the latest technologies and maintain its arguably small but sophisticated and exiting user base.